Uvacoder/port-greweb/_posts/2015-08-04-making-performant-react-applications.md

  - vdom
 ---

+*^ Sorry guys, you may have notice the blog post date is wrong.
+I won't change the URL, but thanks to how time works, this will be fixed in one month anyway :-D*

 [ReactEurope](https://twitter.com/chantastic/status/616608931037646850) conference
 was to me incredibly [inspiring](https://twitter.com/chantastic/status/616670658911715328) and [promising](https://twitter.com/chantastic/status/616995607043903488).
 Yersterday got tons of news and tweets from JavaScript community.